-Eczema Herpeticum.
-A rare form of herpes infection called eczema herpeticum, also known as Kaposi's varicellaform eruption, can affect patients with skin disorders and immunocompromised patients.
-The disease tends to develop into widespread skin infection that resembles impetigo.
+A rare form of herpes infection called eczema herpeticum, also known as Kaposi varicelliform eruption, can affect people with skin disorders and those with a weakened immune system.
+The disease tends to develop into a widespread skin infection that resembles impetigo.
 Symptoms appear abruptly and can include fever, chills, and malaise.
-Clusters of dimpled blisters emerge over 7 - 10 days and spread widely.
+Clusters of dimpled blisters emerge over 7 to 10 days and spread widely.
 They can become secondarily infected with staphylococcal or streptococcal bacteria.
-With treatment, lesions heal in 2 - 6 weeks.
+With treatment, lesions heal in 2 to 6 weeks.
 Untreated, this condition can be extremely serious and possibly fatal.

-Symptoms of Genital Herpes
+Primary Genital Herpes Outbreak

-Recurrent Genital Herpes Outbreak.
 In general, recurrences are much milder than the initial outbreak.
 The virus sheds for a much shorter period of time (about 3 days) compared to an initial outbreak of 3 weeks.
 Women may have only minor itching, and the symptoms may be even milder in men.

-Course of Recurrence.
 Most cases of herpes simplex recur.
 The site on the body and the type of virus influence how often it comes back.
 Recurrences of genital herpes are more likely with HSV-2 infection than with HSV-1 infection.